 What would you like to see?
 (Books, Faculty-led discussions, Speakers, etc.) Request it here!

-The Baldwin Bookclub will resume during the fall 2022 semester!
+The Baldwin Bookclub will resume in Fall 2023!
 Do you have suggestions for our reading selection?
 Please click the link below and complete our suggestion form!

-The Multicultural Center (MC)envisions an inclusive community that explores our intersectional identities and seeks to develop cultural competency through student engagement, programming, and meaningful dialogue.
-The Multicultural Center will enhance partnerships with students, faculty, staff, and community partners so that we may meet the needs of our diverse campus community by cultivating a culture of care.
+The Multicultural Center (MC) envisions an inclusive community that explores our intersectional identities and seeks to develop cultural competency through student engagement, programming and meaningful dialogue.
+The MC will enhance partnerships with students, faculty, staff and community partners so that we may meet the needs of our diverse campus community by cultivating a culture of care.

 We know that reserving rooms in our space is a perk you enjoy, but we do have process and procedures in place so that you can reserve the space in an effective and orderly manner.
 Right now, the rooms that are available to reserve pending availability are as follows:

 Be YOU Multi YOU Room - 30 minutes time allotment

 Gender and Sexuality Resource Center - Two-hour time allotment

 If the office is hosting a signature event in our office or in another building where we have to close the entire office, then reservations will not be honored during this time.
 You can check out event calendar via pin.gsu.edu.

 Best to reserve your space one to two weeks in advance and plan to arrive between 9 a.m. with the goal of being done by 5 p.m.; this will give our office ample time to officially close out the office.